Flux balance analysis: History

-Some of the earliest work in FBA dates back to the early 1980s.
+Earliest work in FBA dates back to the early 1980s.
 Papoutsakis demonstrated that it was possible to construct flux balance equations using a metabolic map.
 It was Watson, however, who first introduced the idea of using linear programming and an objective function to solve for the fluxes in a pathway.
-The first significant study was subsequently published by Fell and Small, who used flux balance analysis together with more elaborate objective functions to study the constraints in fat synthesis.
+The first significant study was subsequently published by Fell and Small in 1986, who used flux balance analysis together with more elaborate objective functions to study the constraints in fat synthesis.